Use forwarders to get your data

 Important: Before continuing, you must be familiar with forwarders and how to use them to get data into Splunk.
-For an introduction to forwarders, read "About forwarding and receiving" in the Distributed Deployment Manual.
+For an introduction to forwarders, read "About forwarding and receiving" in the Forwarding Data manual.
 Subsequent topics in that manual describe all aspects of deploying and configuring forwarders.

 To use forwarders to get data into clusters, you must perform two types of configuration: